We offer some quick yet effective tips to help keep you focused when you've got deadlines to meet over the Christmas break.

 Whether it’s hitting the gym or heading out for a brisk walk in the winter winds, regular exercise can help keep your mind clear and encourage you to focus on the task at hand, whatever that might be.

 Spending time keeping your CV up-to-date after a long day of studying or working can be draining, so why not make the most of having a couple of weeks off and dedicate a day updating it instead?
 This will remind you of the reasons you’re studying in the first place, and help you keep sight of the end goal.

 Most importantly, don’t forget that switching off and taking time for yourself really is essential.
 It’s all very well making study schedules, but if you’re feeling tired and overworked, a schedule probably won’t help your concentration.
-Have fun, enjoy the Christmas break and remember that it’s ok to forget your priorities for a few days!
+Have fun, enjoy the Christmas break and remember that it’s okay to forget your priorities for a few days!

-If you’re studying with Arden University, our student support team are always on hand to help you stay motivated.
+If you’re studying with Arden University, our Student Support team are always on hand to help you stay motivated.